 • Shoot with a new lens every month (we, of course, recommend renting)

 There are lists online you can refer to if you ever need to be pointed in the right direction on any given day.
-You can find a members-curated list in this Flickr 365 group.
+Check out posts tagged with #365project on Instagram for more inspiration!

 Keeping up with your new 365 day goal is easier when you join others who are doing the same thing.
 365Project, Project 365, Capture Your 365, and many more host communities to support daily photo activities.
 Participating in a shared tradition of daily observation is a gift to yourself and your peers.

 Sharing is not required, however.
 You can keep your photos to yourself in private blogs to print and scrapbook later or to completely discard like a sand painting.
-Your photo-a-day might be shared only on Instagram, where there are tons of #365 and #POTD participants, or on sites like blipphoto, which only lets you upload 1 photo for every calendar day.
+Your photo-a-day might be shared only on Instagram, where there are tons of #365, #365project, and #POTD participants, or on sites like blipphoto, which only lets you upload 1 photo for every calendar day.
 Search for 365 project apps to get reminders on your phone.
-If you’re the type to get in early to a group, 500px has new 365 project groups that need more members right now!

 Things You’ll Learn About Yourself